PV255/Unity-Project-Template/Assets/Scenes/README.md

 # Scenes folder

-* Folder inteded for all Unity scenes
+* Folder inteded for all Unity scenes.